AadityaMahadevan/Kaprekar-s-Constant/README.md

 Kaprekar's-Constant

-A short Python program highlighting Kaprekar's Constant (6174) The speciality of this number is that when you take a random 4 digit number constituting of atleast 2 distinct digits with each repeating a maximum of 2 times, the difference of the arrangement of the digits of the number in descending order and in ascending order eventually converges to 6174
+A short Python program highlighting Kaprekar's Constant (6174).

+The speciality of this number is that when you take a random 4 digit number constituting of atleast 2 distinct digits with each repeating a maximum of 2 times, the difference of the arrangement of the digits of the number in descending order and in ascending order eventually converges to 6174

-This program takes a 4 digit number input and shows the ouput leading to the Kaprekar's Constant
+This program takes a 4 digit number input and shows the output leading to the Kaprekar's Constant

 ![image](https://user-images.githubusercontent.com/57636109/132121800-1a6210ff-436b-46b1-967e-8f2cf57453f5.png)